-Black beans, also known as turtle beans because of their hard shell-like appearance, are classified as legumes.
-The beans are actually the edible seeds of the legume plant.
+Black beans are classified as legumes.
+Also known as turtle beans because of their hard, shell-like appearance, black beans are, in fact, the edible seeds of the plant.

 1) Maintaining healthy bones